“The Cultural Core of Hinduism” by Timothy Paul (link)

 An account of Hindus who choose to truly follow Christ without joining the organized church.
 Fascinating case studies and statistics from Tamil Nadu with profound theological reflections.

-The Christ of the Indian Road, by E. Stanley Jones (link)
+The Christ of the Indian Road, by E. Stanley Jones (1925)

 Jones listened carefully to Hindus and so his account of Hindu attitudes remains valuable despite some definite weaknesses in his approach and in this book; many secondhand copies available.

-Song of the Heart by Dhanjibhai Fakirbhai (link)
+Song of the Heart by Dhanjibhai Fakirbhai (2015)

 A collection of New Testament verses arranged into a dialog format like the Bhagavad Gita.
 The best book to introduce a Hindu to the message of Christ.
 Also available as an audible song in Tamil and English.